WARNING: This page is under construction, help us by adding useful steps, tips/tricks and troubleshooting steps. Thanks!

 and adb pull /sdcard/bootmodem_fs2

-or by using MTP.There are currently two recommended methods for installing Windows:
+or by copying it using MTP.There are currently two recommended methods for installing Windows:

 Mass Storage Mode